 The APOE gene is associated with Alzheimer’s disease, but it cannot predict you getting it.
 Case studies have shown tremendous progress with diet, exercise, and lifestyle changes for slowing and even reversing symptoms.

-Like all of our genes, the epigenetic expression through our diet, exercise and lifestyle ultimately determine the function.
+Like all of our genes, the epigenetic expression through our diet, exercise, and lifestyle ultimately determines the function.
 For APOE-ε4, this means a more conscious regime of targeting key pathways if Alzheimer’s disease runs in your family.

 Having this information along with the rest of your Nutrition Genome Report allows you to take control and modify the risk of Alzheimer’s disease.
 This has been validated with cardiovascular risk genes, and I believe future research will prove the epigenetic lifestyle changes with the genes associated with Alzheimer’s disease as well.

 Find more strategies for Alzheimer’s disease in the Nutrition Genome Report.